 This is a flag to give all applications read-only permission to directory.
-So all application can get file list and individual file attribute information in the directory.
+So all applications can get file list and individual file attribute information in the directory.
 Since secret files cannot be placed under this directory, it's necessary to pay enough attention when using this flag.
+Besides, this flag is deplicated in API Level 17 or later and you should not use it except under the unavoidable case.